Maxicl14/Maths/README.md

-# A project
+# A Portfolio Project
- to record my mathematical thoughts every few days or so
+...to record my mathematical thoughts every few days or so

 Max S